francismaria/MaTheX2Java/README.md

 - `dev/<succint-name>`: used for refactors and development-related issues (e.g. testing).
 - `feature/<succint-name>`: used for the implementation of features.

+### Contribution

+Please refer to the [CONTRIBUTION](./CONTRIBUTION.md) for simple guidelines on how to contribute to this project.

 ## License